 A continuation of MUS 245, with an emphasis on music of the Romantic Era and on chromatic materials.
 Work will culminate in an original composition in the style of Chopin or Schubert.
+Three class periods plus two Musicianship labs per week.
 Prereq: MUS 245; J. Day-O'Connell, B. Polay